MATTHEW

 9. Demon-possessed man couldn't speak -- speech returned, demon left (Matthew 9:32-33)

-10. FEEDING THE 5000: A large crowd had gathered in the wilderness with no food, so Jesus multiplied five loaves of bread and two fish, so that all ate well and had 12 basketfuls left over.
+10. Feeding the 5000: A large crowd had gathered in the wilderness with no food, so Jesus multiplied five loaves of bread and two fish, so that all ate well and had 12 basketfuls left over.
 (Matthew 14:14-21)

-11. WALKING ON WATER: Disciples were in trouble on the lake with rough seas, so Jesus walked on the water out to them.
+11. Walking on Water: Disciples were in trouble on the lake with rough seas, so Jesus walked on the water out to them.
 Peter walked on the water but began to sink, so Jesus rescued him.
 The wind/seas calmed.
 (Matthew 14:23-33)

 12. Canaanite woman (Gentile) -- requested daughter be helped from demons; Jesus granted her request because of her humility.
 (Matthew 15:22-28)

-13. FEEDING THE 4000: At the Sea of Galilee, many people had gathered with no food, so Jesus multiplied seven loaves of bread and a few small fish, such that all ate well with 7 basketfuls left over.
+13. Feeding the 4000: At the Sea of Galilee, many people had gathered with no food, so Jesus multiplied seven loaves of bread and a few small fish, such that all ate well with 7 basketfuls left over.
 (Matthew 15:32-38)

 14. Two blind men -- sight returned (Matthew 20:30-34)